 A STEP BY STEP GUIDE FOR TENNIS COURT SURFACING AND RESURFACING

-If you prefer not to contact us for personal assistance, we recommend you visit a few of our pages filled with all the planning information and resources you need: ‘How-To Information’, ‘DIY Resources’, and ‘DIY Videos’.
-The following information is an overview of the instructions available on the site for the different phases of a complete tennis court resurfacing or surfacing project.
+If you prefer not to contact us for personal assistance, we recommend you visit a few of our pages filled with all the planning information and resources you will need: ‘How-To Information’, 'Estimate Forms', ‘DIY Resources’, and ‘DIY Videos’.
+The following information is an overview of phases of a complete tennis court resurfacing or surfacing project.

 When you find a birdbath (puddle that covers the nickel), take the yellow crayon and mark around its outer edge.
 After all the birdbaths are all marked, sketch them on your diagram, making note of the approximate dimensions and depth of each.
 We use a nickel because it is a little less than 1/8” thick.
 The U.S.T.A.
 (United States Tennis Association) has deemed any water, 1/8” or deeper, standing in an area, one hour after flooding, to be a flaw needing repair for the reasons stated in the previous paragraph.

 You now have the information necessary to accurately estimate the labor and materials required to prepare the court for surface coatings.
-You can call or email this information to us for a quote or you can use one of our Interactive Estimates to estimate the materials required.
-For labor requirements, you will need to contact us via email or phone.
+You can call or email this information to us for a quote or you can use one of our interactive estimates to estimate the materials required.
+For labor requirements, you need to contact us via email or phone.
 We will be more than happy to help.

 Cleaning: Before painting any surface the first obvious step is to clean it thoroughly.
 A tennis court surface is no different.
 While a pressure washer (minimum 1500 PSI rating) is the fastest most efficient method of cleaning, a garden hose, a couple of common household cleaning agents, and a stiff bristle broom will suffice.
 Read our full article on removing unwanted vegetation and our full article on cleaning a tennis court.